LowGravityPL/raccoonwp.github.io/pages/recipes.md

 That is why we rely on great [Extended CPTs library by John Blackbourn](https://github.com/johnbillion/extended-cpts)

 [more info needed]

 ### How to remove built-in jQuery
 How to remove built-in jQuery 1.x and serve 3.x without breaking the plugins [more info needed]

 ### How to add Bootstrap4?
 [more info needed]

 ### How to add Foundation5?
 [more info needed]

 ### How to add Bourbon/Neat?
 [more info needed]

 ### How to add React or Vue?
 [more info needed]

 ### How to disable plugin on certain environment
 If you need to disable particular plugin on given environment (for example cache plugin when developing locally) then all you need to do is:
 1. Locate the environment config you want to adjust in the `/RaccoonWP/configuration/` directory.
-1. Add following snippet to the file:
+1. Add following snippet to the file and replace example Gutenberg plugin with your use case:
     ```
     define('ENV_DISABLED_PLUGINS', [
         'gutenberg/gutenberg.php',